 Orientation Staff

-The Orientation program is built upon the dedication, passion and enthusiasm of our current students who support the transition of new students to the university.
+The orientation program is built upon our current students' dedication, passion, and enthusiasm, which support the transition of new students to the university.
 These students serve as mentors, resources, and guides throughout the first critical moments of a student’s journey through the U.

 Meet our Orientation Staff